NoraCodes/nora.codes/content/post/BattleDome-VR-A-Review.markdown

 categories:
 - Video Games
 - Virtual Reality
+description: One of the best VR games I've played, and why it's so great.
 ---

 I hadn't really decided whether or not I liked _Battle Dome_ until I punched a wall with my Vive wand while trying to poke my rifle out from behind cover to distract the sniper that was killing all my teammates.
 Then I decided that I liked it very, very much.